ECOWAS endorses Okonjo-Iweala for WTO DG

-The Economic Community of West African States has certified the candidacy of Dr Ngozi Okonjo-Iwealafor the position of director-general of the World Trade Organisation.
+The Economic Community of West African States (ECOWAS) has certified the candidacy of Dr Ngozi Okonjo-Iweala for the position of director-general of the World Trade Organisation.

 This was contained in a statement signed by the President of Niger, Mahamadou Issoufou, on behalf of the Heads of State and Government.